 Bursary of up to $1,000 | Eligibility: Pure and Applied Science, Biology

 Established in 2017 by Margaret E. MacKay, this bursary is granted annually to a full-time student majoring in Biology who demonstrates financial need as well as creativity through artistic endeavours.
-The recipient demonstrates financial need and is preferably from Pictou County, Nova Scotia.
+The recipient is preferably from or has some connection to Pictou County, Nova Scotia.

 Margaret MacKay grew up in New Glasgow, Nova Scotia and graduated from Acadia with a BSc in Biology in 1972.
 She taught school in Halifax and Pictou County while pursuing her love of painting.